Sanket71/-Container-Image-Signing-and-Verification-System/README.md

 are used within the Kubernetes cluster.
 The system should enforce signature checks via Kubernetes admission controllers, preventing unauthorized or unsigned images from being deployed.

+# for more  how to run
+open 39.pdf file